civicrm/civicrm-user-guide/docs/contributions/online-contributions.md

 1. Navigate to Manage Contribution Pages then for the page you wish to configure, click on **Configure > Include Profiles**.
-2. Select a CiviCRM profile from the dropdown menu to be included at the top of the contribution page and/or at the bottom of the page.
+2. Select a CiviCRM profile from the dropdown menu to be included at the top of the contribution page and/or at the bottom of the page (there are drop down menus for each).
     You can then preview your selection(s), edit an existing profile, copy an existing profile or create a new profile.
     When you edit or create a new profile you will use the profile drag